syam-ts/YumHive/README.md

 <h3> About</h3>
 <p style="font-family: sans";>
-  An Food Odering Application using React .Used Parcel, Babel, Tailwind, Typescript.
+  An Food Odering MERN Stack Application .For frendend used React.js, Parcel, Babel, Tailwind, Typescript and for backend Node.js, express.js, mongoose.
 By using Parcel as budler i can access lot of methods given by parcel and i dont need lot of jargan codes which are created when we use create react-app or vite @latest.
 </p>

 <br>* Tools </br>
+* React.js</br>
+* Node.js</br>
+* Express.js</br>
-* React</br>
+* MongoDB</br>
 * Typescript</br>
 * Parcel </br>
 * Babel </br>